 Address: Palace Square.

-Probably one of the most visited landmarks in Valletta, the St. John’s Co-Cathedral is a Roman Catholic cathedral that was built in the 16th century by the Order of St. John.
+Probably one of the most visited landmarks in Valletta (and one of the top historical sites in Malta), the St. John’s Co-Cathedral is a Roman Catholic cathedral that was built in the 16th century by the Order of St. John.

-With so many intricate architectural and decorative details, it’s practically one big piece of art and one of the best places in Europe to appreciate Baroque architecture.
+With so many intricate architectural and decorative details, it’s practically one big work of art and one of the best places in Europe to appreciate Baroque architecture.
 It also has immense religious importance, so expect this place to be busy.
-For more information about the cathedral including tips for visiting, read this.

 Both gardens are exactly where you want to be when you’re looking for a peaceful scenic spot in Valletta.